Keeper-Security/git-ssh-sign/.github/ISSUE_TEMPLATE/BUG_REPORT_TEMPLATE.md

 **Your environment**

 Tell us more about your environment; such as, What OS are you running?
-What version of _pluginName_ are you using?
+What version of `git-ssh-sign` are you using?
 Etc.

 **Steps to reproduce**